Aswin008/Trends-Market-Place/README.md

     * Store raw data as-is in a data lake (i.e. Azure Blob Storage)
     * Connect directly to Stream Analytics

+### Azure Event Stream Analytics (ETL & Analysis)
+Optimized to process high volumes of data in real-time, Event Streaming Analytics is a fully managed service for streaming data.
+For this demonstration, Event Stream Analytics serves as our final destination of our data in this pipeline.

+#### Features
+* Combine data from multiple streaming sources
+* Transform data within Event Stream Analytics data with SQL-based queries
+* Stream data from Event Stream Analytics to create real-time dashboards in Power BI Pipe

 <br>

 ## Team Members